mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 09 August 2025

-- The average temperature today is 24.01˚C,
+- The average temperature today is 24.19˚C,
 - With highs of 24.99˚C and lows of 23.31˚C,
-- It may feel like 23.56˚C with few clouds
+- It may feel like 23.76˚C with clear sky
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 6.17m/s and visibility is 10000m
 - The pressure is 1020hPa and humidity is 42%
 - The sun will rise at 04:43 and set at 19:44